Labour supply: Effects of contraceptive pills on women's labor supply

 It is utterly important to know the effects of contraceptive pills on women's labor supply to study further about the Female Labor Supply.
 Two innovations in the theory of household behavior have broadened the analysis of labor supply in recent years.
 One is the conceptualization of the labor supply as being linked to decisions about a variety of nonmarket activities such as pregnancy, education, and marriage.
 The second is to observe wage rates both in the market and in the home as choice variables that are influenced by the behaviors of household members in terms of job search, employment, and investment.

 The first birth control pill, Enovid was released in 1960.
 Enovid changed the perspective of women in the workforce.
 Thanks to the contraceptive pill, women now had more control over family planning, which in turn led to more control and flexibility in terms of choosing occupational and career paths/goals.
 There is also evidence to support that at all levels of received education, this form of contraception has had long-term and far-reaching implications on Women's labor force participation rates.
 Historically, empirical research has lacked in the field of oral contraceptives and its impacts on Women and labor force participation.
 The pill's introduction in 1960 and subsequent widespread use coincided with the revival of the Women's movement at the time.
 Furthermore, abortion became more widely available around the same time that many young women obtained access to the pill.
 Evidence suggests that these breakthroughs in Women's sexual health had significant impacts on their fertility and employment/career endeavors.
 According to Katz and Goldin, the wider access to contraceptive pills brought about two major economic changes.
 First, it brought drastic changes in women's educational and career-oriented choices.
 In earlier years, if a woman wanted to follow her dreams of obtaining a higher education she had to delay her marriage and it came with certain social costs.
 She would either have to pay a penalty for sexual absenteeism or take a chance that she won't be pregnant and that her investment in he career would not go wasted.
 This was called the direct effect of the pill.
 The second was the indirect effect according to Katz and Goldin.
 They coined this effect as the social multiplier effect.
 This had an impact on both men and women.
 Because men also had now an opportunity to delay the marriage and not pay the huge penalty for it.
-Now, since everyone got the chance to delay their marriage, it created a great pool of people or better chances of getting married to someone with a better match.
+Now, since everyone got the chance to delay their marriage, it created a great pool of people or better chances of marrying someone with a better match.